No Waitlist! | Reach Out Today - 585-430-9877

 Therapeutic approaches

-Throughout my practice, I utilize a combination of Acceptance and Commitment Therapy (ACT) and existensial therapy.
+Throughout my practice, I utilize a combination of Acceptance and Commitment Therapy (ACT) and existential therapy.
 ACT is an approach that focuses on the relationship between our thoughts and feelings, encouraging us to accept difficult thoughts rather than trying to suppress them.
 This approach also emphasizes the importance of values, using them to guide future actions and goals.
-Existential therapy is an approach that is focused on the clients lived-experiences, and encourages clients to create their own meaning in life.
+Existential therapy is an approach that is focused on the clients’ lived experiences and encourages clients to create their own meaning in life.
 Alongside these approaches, I am a firm advocate of trauma-informed care, cultivating a therapeutic environment that feels safe and empowering.

 areas of specialization